 Participants if distracted or lost can be disinterested and will not contribute to useful output.
 Low battery or Wifi can also pose problems, but if all the preparations are taken into consideration in advance, such issues can be sorted and handled.

 A Sure Shot Hit

-The main objective was to see what comes out of the reading experience and whether the app can pull the readers onto a daily reading habit.
-The tasks involved finding stories that left long lasting impressions, bookmarking the stories, retrieving the stories and even searching for a specific story of their choice.
+The main objective was to see what comes out of the reading experience and whether the app can pull the readers into a daily reading habit.
+The tasks involved finding stories that left long-lasting impressions, bookmarking the stories, retrieving the stories and even searching for a specific story of their choice.

 Also, search functionality proved to be of major importance as the users showed keen interest in searching for stories and collections in the native application itself.
 Thus, Guerrilla testing helped in improvising the application and made it best suited for the users to render an awesome experience.
 Seems like testing couldn’t have been better!
 Want success?
 Take the Guerrilla track.